Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Preliminaries

 Moreover, the series representation for the NVM process can be obtained by passing that of the subordinator process \eqref{subordinator series representation} through the subordination mechanism \eqref{NVM Process Definition}

-where $U_i\sim N(0,1)$ is a standard normal variable.
-Note that the NVM series shares the same jump times $\{V_i\}_i$ with the subordinator series, and therefore, the subordination mechanism in the series representation can be taken as a modification of jump sizes.
+where $U_i\overset{iid}{\sim} N(0,1)$ is a standard normal variable.
+Note that the NVM series shares the same jump times $\{V_i\}_{i\geq1}$ as the subordinator series, and therefore, the subordination mechanism in the series representation can be taken as a random modification of jump sizes.